JB395/Pool-Payout-Manager/README.md

 ![2  Testnet Faucet](https://user-images.githubusercontent.com/29760787/83368347-7a3d3c00-a386-11ea-940e-5ba4c83b32b8.jpg)

 Next, copy the token code at [QRC20Token](https://github.com/qtumproject/QRC20Token).
 In the QRC20Token.sol file you can change `name`, `symbol`, and `totalSupply` to your preference.
-For this example we will edit later to name the token "QRC TEST 527", the symbol "QT527" and have a total supply of 1,000,000,000 which is entered as "10 * * 9".
-We will leave `decimals` set for 8, to give 8 decimal places for each token, so for example, you sould send a 1.12345678 token amount.
+For this example, we will edit later to name the token "QRC TEST 527", the symbol "QT527" and have a total supply of 1,000,000,000 which is entered as "10 * * 9".
+We will leave `decimals` set for 8, to give 8 decimal places for each token, so for example, you should send a 1.12345678 token amount.

 ![3  Solidity](https://user-images.githubusercontent.com/29760787/83368355-7dd0c300-a386-11ea-820c-2ce2788e5777.jpg)

 After editing the Solidity file, save it locally or just copy to paste into Remix.

-Next we will use Remix to compile the Solidity code into bytecode.
+Next, we will use Remix to compile the Solidity code into bytecode.
 In a browser, go to Remix at http://remix.ethereum.org/ and select the SOLIDITY Environment.

 ![4  Select Solidity](https://user-images.githubusercontent.com/29760787/83368369-8d500c00-a386-11ea-9c80-98243d69bcd8.jpg)